Amit0617/amit-kumar-mishra/Readme.md

 # Media container
-All of the content of different size are playing into same size without any crop.
+All of the content of different size are playing into same size.
+No crop.
+No controls.
+favourite button.

 ### Setup
 ```